tiagoengenheiro/biostat/README.md

     - **LEXRABPI**: Right ABPI <br>

     From these variables we can create a variable for our disease:
-    - If one of these variables is lower or equal to 0.9, then the patient has PAD
+    - If one of these variables is lower or equal to 0.9, then the patient has PAD (this is the method used by the 2011 paper)